 Why you should try to settle your debt

 If you fail to make payments on your debt, your credit score can be negatively impacted.
-A drop in your credit score can hinder you from making important purchases like a home or a car.
+A drop in your credit score can hinder you from getting a loan to make important purchases like a home or a car.
 It can also prevent you from opening other credit card accounts.
 Additionally, if you get a remark on your report, you’re showing future lenders and creditors that you can be a risk.

-Because they can negatively affect your credit score, it could be more difficult to get approvals for credit cards and loans.
 With Chase Credit Journey, you will be able to keep track of negative items on your report and see how they affect your score.
-Understanding your score, what it means and how it gets affected by factors like negative items is the first step to making changes to improve it.
+Understanding your score, what it means and how it gets affected by factors like negative items is the first step to making changes to improve your credit score but also, as a consequence, your chances to get approvals for credit cards and loans.

 Even if you’re faced with a debt or negative remarks on your report, you can still take steps towards improving your financial wellness.
 Consider settling your debt as a way to help improve your score.
 By paying off your debt, you are improving your payment history, which is a large part of your credit score’s calculation.

-Certain types of debt, as well as other types of derogatory remarks, can last 7 years or more on your credit report.
+Depending on the type of debt, derogatory remarks can last 7 years or more on your credit report.
 In general, negative remarks can dramatically hurt your chances of getting approvals for credit cards, loans and other forms of credit.